 You are welcome to make an appointment with any tutor and are not restricted to working with a tutor from your college.
 The bios below are provided to help you find the best tutor for your project.
-If you have statistics questions, make an appointment with Alex, Wilson, or Berkeley.
+If you have statistics questions, make an appointment with Alex or Wilson.

 Kathy’s doctoral work at the University of Michigan had a dual emphasis: acting/directing and theatre history/dramatic criticism/theory.
 She has two master’s degrees: U of M in Theatre and the University of Pittsburgh in English.
 Kathy has taught composition, speech, theatre, and voice.
 As a Faculty Associate for OU’s Center for Teaching Excellence, she offered workshops in diction, coached graduate students and faculty, and created participatory plays for education.
 Her areas of interest are performance/theatre as a tool for social change, first-person living history and historical plays (period sources and history interwoven with narration, music and song).

 Don completed his PhD in English with an emphasis in Rhetoric and Composition in 2009.
 He is co-director of Ohio University’s Appalachian Writing Project.
 He recently retired from teaching high school English and Language Arts after 30 years in the classroom.
 Don has a Master's degree in Mental Health Counseling and a BS in Journalism.
 His interests include writing and performing folk music and he publishes a daily cartoon, Pencilzania.